Cervical cancerDysplasia; Human papillomavirus

 Discuss with your health care provider treatment options for this problem.
 Radiation doctors often prescribe dilators to help stretch the vaginal walls after treatment, which can help minimize some of these issues.

 Radiation to the pelvic area may affect the ovaries and result in premature menopause.
 Ovarian transposition, which involves surgically moving one or both ovaries outside of the treatment field, may be a fertility-sparing option for some women who are undergoing pelvic radiation.
+This option may permit egg harvest after treatment, with the fetus carried by a surrogate.
 This option should be discussed with your cancer care team in advance of radiation therapy.

 Chemotherapy uses cell-killing drugs to destroy cancer cells.
 Chemotherapy is usually used along with radiation (a combination called "chemoradiation") to help increase the effectiveness of radiation therapy.
 Chemoradiation is a primary treatment for many stages of cervical cancer.